1-volkswagen/Linux/README.md

 ```
 Press Ctrl-A + D to detach.

-Now you can let the blockchain download and sync up.
+Now you can just let the blockchain download and sync up.